hashicorp/vagrant/docs/provisioners/chef_solo.md

 end
 {% endhighlight %}

+## Roles

+Chef solo supports [roles](http://wiki.opscode.com/display/chef/Roles), which are specified via JSON files within a roles directory.
+Similar to the cookbooks path, a roles path can be specified to a directory containing these role files, and these roles can then be used by the chef solo run list.
+An example of configuring roles is shown below:

+{% highlight ruby %}
+Vagrant::Configure.run do |config|
+  # The roles path will be expanded relative to the project directory
+  config.chef.roles_path = "roles"
+  config.chef.add_role("web")
+end
+{% endhighlight %}

 ## Configuring the Server Path

 In order to run chef, Vagrant has to mount the specified cookbooks directory as a